NicolasBernaerts/tasmota/teleinfo/README.md

   * some simple Meter data (independent from TIC mode)

 Since **v7.8** onward, it calculates Power Factor (Cos φ) from Teleinfo totals (W) and Instant Power (VA).
+It is evaluated everytime total power increases of 10W.
 So, you now get Active Power in addition to Apparent Power.

 Teleinfo data are provided as is :
   * **ADCO**, **ADCS** = contract number